Since 2001, 2,000,000 American children have had at least one of their parents deployed while serving in the military.

 On Monday, virtually an entire concourse at Nashville International Airport stopped what they were doing and joined in singing the national anthem as more than 100 children who lost a parent in combat boarded a plane to Disney World. https://t.co/S4pKt1cRSY

 — USA TODAY Travel (@usatodaytravel) December 11, 2018

 As part of the Gary Sinise Foundation, Snowball Express was created for Gold Star families to feel remembered and for them to see that they are not alone, according to the website.

 Sinise said, “It’s something I feel is incredibly important for our nation, letting the children know that we do not forget their sacrifices and we honor them.
 And it’s such a great feeling to see them healing, smiling, and having fun.”

 Each December, the Snowball Express flies more than 1,000 Gold Star children from around the country to Disney World on American Airlines flights.

-This year’s trip, with more than 100 children who lost a parent in combat, departed on Monday from the Nashville International Airport and the scene was a tearjerker.
+This latest trip, with more than 100 children who lost a parent in combat, departed from the Nashville International Airport and the scene was a tearjerker.